davidmoten/reels/README.md

 [![codecov](https://codecov.io/gh/davidmoten/reels/branch/master/graph/badge.svg)](https://codecov.io/gh/davidmoten/reels)<br/>
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/au.gov.amsa/reels/badge.svg?style=flat)](https://maven-badges.herokuapp.com/maven-central/au.gov.amsa/reels)<br/>

 Actor framework for Java, non-blocking, performant.
 Developed as a reaction to the Akka licence change.
 Akka is a huge framework with a large number of extensions including persistence, web serving, streaming and more.
-My needs are limited to core of Akka, namely in-memory actor support (including supervision) and that's what this library provides.
+My needs are limited to the core of Akka, namely in-memory actor support (including supervision) and that's what this library provides.

 Why would you trust this library with plenty of concurrency-sensitive code?
 I've been involved in concurrency-sensitive projects since 2014 as a frequent contributor to RxJava 1.x and the author of numerous popular RxJava libraries (rxjava-extras, rxjava-jdbc, rxjava3-pool, rxjava-slf4j, rxjava-http, rxjava-aws).
 All these libraries involve a lot of concurrency-aware and performance-aware work so this is not new ground for me.
 Please raise an issue if you spot something.